Marina South: History

-Reclaimation and leisure activities in the 1990s
+Reclamation and leisure activities in the 1990s

 Land at Marina Centre and Marina South was reclaimed from the sea to form a sheltered body of water that came to be known as Marina Bay.
 It was aimed to provide additional land near the Central Business District.
 After allowing for the reclaimed land to settle, the area was developed to allow kite flying and the playing of soccer as an interim measure.

 A park known as Marina City Park was opened on 30 December 1990, was planned to be a premier park of Singapore's proposed "city of the 21st century".
 Commercial districts were also constructed to allow outdoor dining, bowling alleys and gaming arcades.
 In its hey-day back in the early 1990s, teenagers flocked to the area as there used to be Singapore's only Cantonese discothèque – Canto.
 All of these were closed in the mid-2000s as redevelopment was planned for the area.